Indian philosophy: Hindu traditions

 Sometimes these six are coupled into three groups for both historical and conceptual reasons: Nyāya-Vaiśeṣika, Sāṃkhya-Yoga, and Mīmāṃsā-Vedānta.
 Each tradition also included different currents and sub-schools.
 For example, Vedānta was divided among the sub-schools of Advaita (non-dualism), Visishtadvaita (qualified non-dualism), Dvaita (dualism), Dvaitadvaita (dualistic non-dualism), Suddhadvaita (pure non-dualism), and Achintya Bheda Abheda (inconceivable oneness and difference).

 The doctrines of the Vedas and Upanishads were interpreted differently by these six schools, with varying degrees of overlap.
-They represent a "collection of philosophical views that share a textual connection", according to Chadha 2015.
+They represent a "collection of philosophical views that share a textual connection", according to Monima Chadha.
 They also reflect a tolerance for a diversity of philosophical interpretations within Hinduism while sharing the same foundation.

 Hindu philosophers of the orthodox schools developed systems of epistemology (pramana) and investigated topics such as metaphysics, ethics, psychology (guṇa), hermeneutics, and soteriology within the framework of the Vedic knowledge, while presenting a diverse collection of interpretations.
 The commonly named six orthodox schools were the competing philosophical traditions of what has been called the "Hindu synthesis" of classical Hinduism.

 All these systems are not the only "orthodox" systems of philosophy, as numerous sub-schools developed throughout the history of Hindu thought.
 They are however the most well known Hindu philosophical traditions.

 In addition to the six systems, the Hindu philosopher Vidyāraṇya (ca. 1374–1380) also includes several further Hindu philosophical systems in his Sarva-darśana-saṃgraha (A Compendium of all the Philosophical Systems):